odewahn/prompter/docs/index.md

   checkout my_group
   ```

-### squash
+## squash

-**Description:** Squash the current group into a new group by tag.
+Squash the current group into a new group by tag.
 Use this to combine blocks into a single block.

 - **Arguments:**
   - `--delimiter` (optional): Delimiter to use (default: "\n").